spell-music/csound-expression/tutorial/Index.md

 ~~~

 Csound-expression is a framework for computer music.
-It generates Csound files out of Haskell code.
-The Csound is a programming language designed for computer music.
-Csound-expression makes Csound much more friendly and easy to use.

 With the help of the library we can create our instruments on the fly.
 A few lines in the interpreter is enough to get the cool sound going
 out of your speakers.